shantanupatne/tsf-intern-tasks/README.md

 Tasks completed as an Intern in TSF.

 ## Task 2
 Supervised Machine Learning.
 Creating a simple linear regression model to fit the data.
-This is done using sklearn and by implementing linear regression using gradient descent.
+This is done using sklearn as well as without using.
 [Link](./Task2)